billziss-gh/netchan/README.md

 ## Transports

-This package comes with a number of default transports: tcp, tls.
+This package comes with a number of builtin transports:

+- tcp: plain TCP transport
+- tls: secure TLS (SSL) transport
+- http: sockets over HTTP (similar to net/rpc protocol)
+- https: sockets over HTTPS (similar to net/rpc protocol)

 It is possible to add transports by implementing the Transport and Link interfaces.

 ## Example